linan1994/DRESIM/README.md

 # DRESIM
 Dynamic Resilient Infrastructure Simulation and Management

+A primitive demo for the cascading failure and resilient repair.

 The file SingleRepair allows one node repair at a time.
 The file SimultaneousRepair allows the repair of multiple nodes at the same time.

 Yalmip(https://yalmip.github.io/) is required to run the files.